tom-corley/syl_thm_env/README.md

 We wanted to makes some extra comments regarding the classification proof.
 Roshan and Antonina eventually managed to prove this theorem completely but this was only after a multitude of unsucessful attempts.
 One example of an issue we ran into, was that for a normal group P, we have $gP = Pg \; \; \forall g \in G$, and we thought for some reason this implies all group elements of P commute with the rest of the group, but this is in fact incorrect.
 Another error was proving that P is a normal subgroup of P, thinking we had shown that the group P was normal in G. We managed to correct our thinking by paying close attention to our source material, and the specific proofs we wanted to formalise, making note of every single step and what assumptions are used.
 This eventually helped to clarify how the results should be formalised.

-Throughout our attempts we have had to reorder what we proved to make sure we were using the correct type classes as we coerce the types of P, Q to a Sylow p G and Sylow q G respectively.
+Throughout our attempts we have had to reorder what we proved to make sure we were using the correct type classes as we coerce the types of $P$, $Q$ to a Sylow p G and Sylow q G respectively.
 We learnt it was best to split our problems into smaller subgoals and have them be their own separate theorems, ensuring that the final proof was more concise and unnecessary clutter was avoided.

-We understand that this submission is somewhat unorthodox, but our hope is that you will find some merit in it's constituent parts, though it may not form a cohesive whole.
+We understand that this submission is somewhat unorthodox, but our hope is that you will find some merit in it's constituent parts, and recognise the hours of hard work we have put into it.

 Tom, Antonina & Roshan